 - Long dry time

-- Only four prints currently available
+- Only five prints are currently available

 Here’s a look at how the Thirsties Training Pants earned their Cloth Diapers for Beginners star rating: